Welcome to the Four Border Abbeys U3A

 The Coronavirus Situation

-The Four Border Abbeys U3A committee met to discuss actions given the Coronavirus situation, the key outcome being a decision to cancel all U3A activities until September 2020.
+The Four Border Abbeys U3A committee met to discuss actions given the Coronavirus situation, the key outcome being a decision to cancel all U3A activities until further notice.
 This decision may be reviewed depending on future Government and Third Age Trust advice.

 The new committee now consists of: